fac26/goth-kking/README.md

 ### Introduction

- We are building a web app that lets members of a household or communal space receive automated fair rotations for tasks they want to share between them, mark them us Done so other people know that they have completed them and compete for a the first position on a leaderboard based on points they assign to tasks on their own, according to their own criteria.
+ We are building a web app that allows members of a household or communal space receive automated fair rotations for tasks they want to share between them, mark them us Done so other people know that they have completed them and compete for a the first position on a Leaderboard based on points they assign to tasks on their own, according to their own criteria.

 ### Project scope

- The scope of this project is to help users create their own spaces, add members in the spaces, and rotate tasks fairly between them.
+ The scope of this project is to help users create their own spaces, add members in said spaces, and rotate tasks fairly between them.
-We have decided letting users create Weekly rotations for tasks is the feature we want to provide as part of the MVP, and later on we plan to let them create daily rotations, as well.
+ We have decided to let users create Weekly rotations for tasks is the feature we want to provide as part of the MVP, and later on we plan to let them create daily rotations, as well.

 ### Project plan